owid/owid-datasets/datasets/GLOBOCAN - Age-standardized lung cancer mortality rate over time, by sex/README.md

-# GLOBOCAN - Lung cancer mortality rate over time, by sex
+# GLOBOCAN - Age-standardized lung cancer mortality rate over time, by sex

 Age-standardized lung cancer mortality rates, per 100,000 people, by sex.
 The data is from the Global Cancer Observatory, International Agency for Research on Cancer, WHO.